mspnp/performance-optimization/BusyFrontEnd/docs/BusyFrontEnd.md

 # Busy Front End

-In a business application, resource-intensive tasks can impact the response times and cause high latency operations.
+Resource-intensive tasks can impact the response times of user requests and cause high latency in operations performed by an application.
 One often-considered technique to improve response times is to offload a resource-intensive task onto a separate thread.
-This strategy enables the business application to remain responsive while the processing is performed in the background.
-However, this approach still consumes resources and can impact the performance of other concurrent tasks running as part of the same process that share these resources.
+This strategy enables the application to remain responsive while the processing is performed in the background.
+However, tasks still consume resources regardless of whether they are running in the foreground or on a background thread.
+Performing asynchronous work in a large number of background threads can starve other concurrent foreground tasks of resources, decreasing response times to unacceptable levels.

 ----------